MohsenSa/Qbuzz/README.md

 # Qbuzz
-Password Safe android application built with Java in Android Studio./n The purpose of the app is for the users to be able to save their login credentials of any website or application.
+Password Safe android application built with Java in Android Studio.\n The purpose of the app is for the users to be able to save their login credentials of any website or application.
 The app is comprised of the following pages:
 1-Login